Please come visit us at our office on Danbury Road in Wilton:

 Once again it has been a year since I changed this main page as Covid continued to affect our lives and businesses with the introduction of new variants.
 The realty of this situation changing from pandemic to endemic is upon us and many have chosen to accept the risk of minor infections to regain our lives without masks and quarantines.
 Clearly, there is still risk for significant disease and many at-risk individuals will rightly continue to take a conservative approach to this issue.

 I am amazed…it has been over a year since our last update on this site due to the need for our Covid-19 messaging and instructions for those bringing their pets to the AEC for treatment.
 First and foremost, thank you to all for tolerating all the changes in protocol here and with your referring DVM.
 We appreciate that many were uncomfortable with the process of curbside medicine, the shuttling back and forth, phone call conversations, lack of face time with the doctor and leaving your critters in our good hands.
 Truly understandable but amazingly all seemed to go just fine.
-It may surprise many that your pets are sometimes better behaved without you in the room!
-I am so very appreciative of those who came to us and trusted in us despite the lack of personal interaction and am humbled by the support of all.

 First and foremost, we hope you and yours are doing well.
 Normal life has certainly changed for all of us and the staff at the AEC wish you, your family and pets well.
 Hunker down, be smart and this, too, shall pass.